Catallactic/catallactic-site/docs/whitepaper.md

 CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
 CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

-Despite CryptoCommodities aim to deliver all money functions and become high quality currencies, they do not ambition to be used as monetary standard as they can be priced in any coexisting monetary standard.
+Despite CryptoCommodities aim to deliver all money functions and become high quality currencies, they do not ambition to be used as monetary standard.
+Instead CryptoCommodities are born with the vocation to participate in private currency competition.
+As a consequence, they can be priced in any coexisting monetary standard, no matter if this is a legal tender or a social agreement.
 Their mission is to represents the value of the underlaying asset and ignore any aspect external to the underlying asset.

 ### 2.5.
 CryptoCommodity Ecosystem